Dear R eaders:

 pebbles cleft by the sword of Titan.”

-on the coast of Rhode Island began to come
+coast of Rhode Island began to come into

-this one for the state of Vermont.
-Much to
+one for the state of Vermont.
+Much to his

-the coast of Rhode Island.
-To be certain
+of Rhode Island.
+To be certain Edward and

 What those flattened pebbles and sharp